2016 Dallas Cowboys season: NFC Divisional Playoffs: vs. (4) Green Bay Packers

-Despite having the #1 seed in the NFC and home-field advantage, the Cowboys' season came to an end in Dallas when they were defeated by the #4 seed Green Bay Packers 34–31, who avenged their Week 6 loss with a Mason Crosby field goal with just 3 seconds left in the game.
+Despite having the No. 1 seed in the NFC and home-field advantage, the Cowboys' season came to an end in Dallas when they were defeated by the No. 4 seed Green Bay Packers 34–31, who avenged their Week 6 loss with a Mason Crosby field goal with just 3 seconds left in the game.
 For the first time since Week 14, Dak Prescott threw an interception as Packers safety Micah Hyde intercepted Prescott with 7:17 remaining in the third quarter.

 With the loss, the Cowboys closed out their season with a 13–4 record.